zdravkov/openai-apps-sdk-examples/README.md

 uvicorn solar-system_server_python.main:app --port 8000
 ```

-Run `pnpm run build` in the repository root before starting the server so it can serve `assets/ecommerce.html`.
 You can reuse the same virtual environment for all Python servers—install the dependencies once and run whichever entry point you need.

 ## Testing in ChatGPT